 You always have the opportunity to view the translated response before you send it and decide whether or not to use it.
 You can also instruct eDesk to not offer Auto-translation for messages and responses in certain languages, for example, if you speak French and English, then ask eDesk not to Auto-translate your messages and responses in these languages.

-To learn more about Auto-translation, including tips and language support, click here.
+To learn how to use Auto-translation, click here.